Sold goods for Cash Journal Entry

 When goods are sold for cash which account is debited?

-Cash will be on the debit side of journal entry as there is an inflow of funds due to the Sale.
+Cash will be on the debit side of the journal entry as there is an inflow of funds due to the Sale.

 What are goods sold on account journal entry?